 Generally speaking, dental professionals would advise smaller, round brush heads as their size often allows for a better reach and flexibility in positioning within the mouth.
 This can help with reaching teeth right at the back of the mouth which many fail to clean correctly.

 This difference in brush head size plays out in electric toothbrushes too.
-Oral-B tend to have small round brush heads, whilst Sonicare tend to be larger.
+Oral-B have small round brush heads, whilst Sonicare tend to be larger.

 Look closely and you will see the bristles on different toothbrushes are all very different.